 Your values are what you believe is important in the way you live and work.
 They determine your priorities and act as measures to live a life that is meaningful.

 If you follow a career path that doesn’t align with your personal values, you’re likely to experience a lot of dissatisfaction in life.
-The best way to define your values is to start with looking back.
+The best way to define your values is to start by looking back.

 Recall times when you were the happiest, most proud, and most fulfilled.
-Then ask why what you were doing, and what factors contributed to feelings of fulfillment.
+Then ask why what you were doing and what factors contributed to feelings of fulfillment.

 Then, identify up to 10 terms that describe these instances.
 For example, if you felt the most fulfilled after training for a half marathon, wellness and determination may be a few of your core values.